News & Updates

 Directed by Nam Dae-joong, First Ride is a story packed with adventure, comedy, and action, and follows four long-time friends as they finally set out on their long-dreamt-of trip abroad.
 Cha Eun-woo plays one of the friends alongside Kang Ha-neul.
 The cast also features Kim Young-kwang, Kang Young-seok, and Han Sun-hwa in key roles, whose diverse acting styles set the stage for nuanced portrayals that bring an added depth and richness to the story.

-The plot hook arrives when the friends decide to celebrate their 30th birthdays in Thailand, their first-ever trip together abroad.
+The plot hook arrives when the friends decide to celebrate their 30th birthdays abroad, their first-ever trip together.
 Things take an intriguing—and at times chaotic— turn when the group faces unforeseen situations, injecting an element of suspense and unpredictability into the storyline, while also promising a rollercoaster of emotions and experiences.

 The upcoming film represents a pivotal moment in Cha Eun-woo’s acting career, marking his big-screen breakthrough.
 It follows his last movie, Decibel—an action thriller released in 2022—in which he portrayed Jeon Tae-ryong, a Navy submarine sound detection officer, alongside notable Korean actors Kim Rae-won and Lee Jong-suk.